| | | | | |

 Loading products...

-What I’ve read in the community is that Simucube owners consistently report “feeling things they didn’t even know existed in the sim.”
-That’s the combination of the 24-bit encoder, industrial servo motor with negligible cogging, and TrueDrive’s sophisticated processing algorithms.
+Simucube owners consistently report “feeling things they didn’t even know existed in the sim.”
+That’s the combination of the high-resolution encoder, industrial servo motor with negligible cogging, and TrueDrive’s sophisticated processing algorithms.

 The caveat is that this costs money.
 At £1,679 for the Pro, you’re paying roughly twice what a mid-range wheelbase costs.
 The justification lies in uncompromising industrial-grade components – the motor, encoder, bearings, and internal construction are all designed for continuous industrial operation.
 This far exceeds the demands of sim racing, which means long-term reliability is exceptional.
 Mine has run flawlessly without any degradation in feel.